ernestomedinam/reactsy-to-do-list/README.md

-# Hello World with Vanilla JS
+# Reactsy to-do list

+Built on code along session with class CCS 32.

+- Uses window.state object to store origin data
+- Builds PascalCase functions to create and return html elements
+- Adds event listener to clicks on tasks in order to update a task status or delete it
+- Adds event listener to input button in order to create a new tasks
+- This event listeners only update window.state.tasks through a created method window.state.setTasks()
+- This method receives a new task list, updates with it window.state.tasks and then forces app to render again with this new data

 Start coding in 30 seconds by opening this template in gitpod:
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/4GeeksAcademy/vanillajs-hello.git)

 ### Manual Installation

-1) Remember to install the npm packages first:
+1. Remember to install the npm packages first:

 ```
 $ npm install
 ```

-2) Build and Start coding!
+2. Build and Start coding!

 Build the application for the first time...